- Clearnet: inv.nadeko.net

 Backend 1 inv1.nadeko.net | Chile |

 Companion Location means from where the video information is being gathered, not where the backend is hosted physically.
-All backends are hosted on the same server and on the same location.
+All backends are hosted on the same server and on the same location (which is Chile).

 How fast the video loads depends of the Companion Location, so if you are from Europe, you may prefer to use Backend 4 or Backend 5.
 If you want to access geo restricted content that is only available on the US, then use Backend 3.